Message from the Group Executive Committee

 Director and Group Chief Executive Officer

-We greatly appreciate the constant trust and support from our shareholders, our Board of Directors, our customers, our communities, and our stakeholders.
+We deeply appreciate the constant trust and support from our shareholders, our Board of Directors, our customers, our communities, our employees, and our stakeholders.

 We are dedicated to deliver on your expectations in the coming year and beyond.